Thinkwise/docs/docs/sf/screen_types.md

 ![](../assets/sf/image141.png)

-Figure 94: An empty 'Design' screen with 'Screen type'
+*An empty 'Design' screen with 'Screen type'*

 Tabs can be added via the context menu of the tab container.